 If you are unsure about your responsibilities towards fire risk assessments then please read the following information.
 If you can't find what you're looking for, or if you're unsure then feel free to get in touch.
 We're happy to help.

 The Regulatory Reform (Fire Safety) Order 2005, and the Fire (Scotland) Act 2005 and the associated Fire Safety (Scotland) Regulations 2006 came into effect and replaced over 70 pieces of fire safety law.

 To reduce the risk of a fire occurring and to reduce the damage a fire may cause.
-It will also reduce the risk of injury or death to your employees / residents / public in the event of a fire.
+It will also reduce the risk of injury or death to your employees / residents / members of the public in the event of a fire.
 Having a fire risk assessment will reduce the risk of fire on your premises and help reduce the chance of any potential fire affecting an adjacent building.
 Finally, you need a fire risk assessment because it is a legal requirement to carry out a fire risk assessment.

-Yes, the risk assessment process will reduce the risk of a fire occurring and the damage it could cause, as well as making your workplace a safer place complying with the Regulations.
+The risk assessment process will reduce the risk of a fire occurring and the damage it could cause, as well as making your workplace a safer place by complying with the Regulations.

 The law requires you to carry out a fire risk assessment and following the assessment, implement appropriate fire safety measures to minimise the risk to life.